 SMS Marketing: The Ultimate Guide to Best Practices, Benefits & More

-As customers become harder than ever to reach, text marketing is making a comeback.
+As customers become harder than ever to reach, SMS marketing is making a comeback.
 Brands love the 98% open rates, customers love the convenience.
-In this guide, we break down how to get started.
+In this guide, we break down best practices and how to get started.